Expert, friendly Physiotherapy Services

 Physiotherapy has helped millions of Canadians recover from injury, rehabilitate from accidents, manage chronic pain, or maintain general well-being and mobility.
 At Active Care Physiotherapy, we use a proven combination of hands-on therapy and tailor-made exercise programs to help you heal and maintain your physical fitness.

-Physiotherapy (often known as just physio) can help a broad range of conditions and circumstances that affect your circulatory, respiratory, musculoskeletal and nervous systems, including:
+Physiotherapy (physio) can help a broad range of conditions and circumstances that affect your circulatory, respiratory, musculoskeletal and nervous systems, including:

-- Neck pain, back pain, facial pain & headaches
+- Treatments for neck pain, back pain, facial pain & headaches

 - Rehabilitation after joint replacements